hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 2. Store the mapping from the token admin's ``adminParty`` id to the admin's Registry API Server URL in your Canton Integration DB (or another suitable place).
-3. In case the token is permisssioned, follow the token admin's instructions to have your exchange's ``treasuryParty`` added to the token's allowlist.
+3. In case the token is permissioned, follow the token admin's instructions to have your exchange's ``treasuryParty`` added to the token's allowlist.